Best Age-Friendly Sports for Older Adults

 Year-Round Sports (Outdoors or Indoors)

-- Walking - Going for a walk or a hike gets you out of the house, and your speed doesn't matter.
+- Walking - Going for a walk or a hike gets you out of the house, and your speed doesn't matter; use Nordic walking poles if you want to get more of a workout from your walk.
 Check out local conservations areas & parks; or if the weather is bad, become a solo mall-walker or join a group.

 - Swimming - Indoor community pools usually offer the opportunity to swim lengths, in addition to aquafit classes, which are particularly kind to aging joints and bones.
 Some even offer warm/hot pool exercise activities.

 - Yoga, Tai Chi and Wii Bowling are fun activities that offer low impact fitness and relaxation for individuals or groups.
 Many libraries and seniors centres offer these types of seniors programs

 - Dancing - There are plenty of dance lessons on offer, and it's a great way to have fun and get fit.
 Zumba Gold is a dance class designed specifically with older adults in mind.

 - Tennis or badminton - Indoor and outdoor courts offer year-round "ladders" you can join to play these fun raquet sports; most offer "senior" leagues.
 For an equally fun time - ping pong or table tennis!